FlowFuse/flowfuse/docs/install/kubernetes/aws.md

 # AWS EKS Specific details

-This document includes details of installing FlowForge on AWS EKS
+This document includes details of installing FlowForge on AWS EKS.

+The following assumptions have been made in the examples:

+ 1. The user has the correct AWS IAM policy access to complete all tasks
+ 2. All AWS services are running in `eu-west-1`

 ## Prerequisites